Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 - A humane metric: "Did this week make me more available to myself and others?"

-Metacognition is the skill underneath this: thinking about how you are thinking, learning, remembering, and interpreting experience.
-Flavell’s classic account describes metacognitive monitoring as involving knowledge, experiences, goals, and strategies.10 In practical terms: do not only ask, “Am I succeeding?”
-Ask, “What strategy is my mind using, and is it helping?”
+Metacognition is the skill underneath all of this: thinking about how you are thinking, learning, remembering, and interpreting experience.
+Flavell's classic account describes metacognitive monitoring as involving knowledge, experiences, goals, and strategies.3 In practical terms: ask "What strategy is my mind using, and is it helping?" alongside the usual "Am I succeeding?"

-Near the end of the episode, Anne-Laure gives a delightfully meta answer: the question she is living is “What is going to be the next question?”
-She also says it had been good to stop questioning everything for a while and simply do the things that feel right.11
+Near the end of the episode, Anne-Laure gives a meta answer worth sitting with: the question she is living is "What is going to be the next question?"
+She also says it had been good to stop questioning everything for a while and simply do the things that feel right.

 - If you are avoiding discomfort, ask a better question.